choo121600/airflow/airflow-core/docs/authoring-and-scheduling/asset-scheduling.rst

     print_triggering_asset_events()

 .. note::
-    When a DAG is scheduled by multiple assets, there may be multiple asset events for each asset.
+    When a Dag is scheduled by multiple assets, there may be multiple asset events for each asset.
 The logic for handling these events can be complex.
-It is up to the DAG author to decide how to process them.
+It is up to the Dag author to decide how to process them.
 For example, you might want to process all new data since the last run, or you might want to process each triggering event individually.

 Note that this example is using `(.values() | first | first) <https://jinja.palletsprojects.com/en/3.1.x/templates/#jinja-filters.first>`_ to fetch the first of one asset given to the Dag, and the first of one AssetEvent for that asset.
 An implementation can be quite complex if you